preston-woo/preston-woo.github.io/essays/Reflecting-on-software-engineering.md

 published: true
 labels:
   - Software Engineering
+  - Reflection
   - ICS 314
-  - Reflection
 ---

+# Reflection on Software Engineering

 ## Introduction

-When I first started ICS 314, I thought the class was mainly about learning React and building a website.
-But as the semester went on, I realized the class was really about learning how software engineering actually works in real life.
-A lot of the things we did—GitHub, issues, coding standards, project planning—ended up being more important than the actual code itself.
+When I first started ICS 314, I assumed the class was mostly about learning React and making a website.
+But as the semester went on, I realized it was really about understanding how software engineering works in real teams.
+A lot of what we did—GitHub workflows, issues, coding standards, planning, and organizing tasks—ended up being just as important as the code itself.

-This reflection is about the main skills I learned and how I see myself using them in the future.
+This reflection summarizes the main skills I learned and how I see myself using them in the future.

 ## Open Source Software Development

-Before this class, I used GitHub mostly just to upload files.
-In ICS 314, I finally learned how a team really uses GitHub.
-We had to create issues, make branches, open pull requests, review each other’s changes, and merge them the right way.
-It made me realize that writing code is only part of the job.
-Keeping everything organized matters just as much.
+Before this class, I treated GitHub like a place to upload files.
+In ICS 314, I finally learned how a real team uses GitHub.
+We had to create issues, make branches, open pull requests, review code, and merge things the right way.
+It showed me that software engineering is not only about writing code—it’s about keeping the project organized so everyone can work together smoothly.

-This is something I know I’ll use again, because almost every job or project uses some kind of version control system.
+This is something I know I’ll use again, because almost every job relies on version control.

 ## Agile Project Management & IDPM

-Using Issue Driven Project Management (IDPM) was one of the biggest things I learned.
-Before this class, I never broke work into small tasks.
+Issue Driven Project Management (IDPM) was one of the biggest things I learned.
+Before this, I never broke work into small tasks.
 I would just code until things worked.

 In this class, every task had:

 - an issue
 - a branch
 - a pull request
 - a place on the project board

-It made our group project easier to manage and helped us stay on the same page.
-I can see how this would be really useful for any future team project, even outside of software.
+This structure made our group project easier to manage and kept everyone on track.
+I can see how IDPM would help in almost any team environment, even outside of software.

 ## Functional Programming
 Functional programming was new to me.
-Learning how to use functions like map, filter, and reduce helped me write cleaner and shorter code.
-At first it felt confusing, but after doing the WODs, it started making sense.
-I realized FP shows up in a lot of other languages too, so this is something I’ll probably use again.
+Learning how to use functions like `map`, `filter`, and `reduce` helped me write cleaner and shorter code.
+At first, it felt confusing, but after the WODs, I started getting used to it.
+I also realized these ideas show up in a lot of languages, so this was a useful skill to learn.

 ## Coding Standards

-ESLint annoyed me at the start, but it ended up being helpful.
-Having a consistent style made our code easier to read and understand.
-It also caught a lot of mistakes before they became actual bugs.
+At first, ESLint felt annoying, but I eventually saw why it mattered.
+Having a consistent coding style made our project easier to read and debug.
+ESLint also caught mistakes early before they caused real bugs.

-Now that I’m used to it, I can see why companies care about coding standards.
-Clean code really does make a difference when multiple people are working on the same project.
+Now that I’m used to it, the idea of coding standards makes a lot more sense, especially on group projects.

 ## User Interface Frameworks

-I had never used a UI framework before this class.
-Learning Semantic UI React helped me understand how to build interfaces faster instead of writing CSS from scratch.
-It also taught me how to make pages look cleaner and more consistent.
+I had never used a UI framework before.
+Learning Semantic UI React helped me build pages faster without writing every piece of CSS from scratch.
+It also made it easier to design cleaner, more consistent interfaces.

 ## Development Environments

-Setting up the development environment taught me how to work with modern tools like Next.js, Prisma, GitHub, npm, and VS Code.
-It made me more confident about starting new projects from scratch, which is something I couldn’t really do before.
+Setting up the development environment taught me how to work with modern tools like Next.js, Prisma, npm, GitHub, and VS Code.
+Before this class, starting a new project felt intimidating.
+Now I feel more comfortable setting things up on my own.

 ## Design Patterns

-We didn’t go super deep into design patterns, but I learned the basics of why they matter.
-I could see examples of patterns in the layout of our project and in how components were structured.
-It helped me understand how to organize code better.
+We didn’t go super deep into design patterns, but I learned why they matter.
+I started noticing patterns in our group project and in how components were organized.
+It helped me understand how to structure code in a cleaner and more reusable way.

 ## Ethics in Software Engineering

-The ethics module reminded me that software affects real people.
-It made me think about responsibility—especially with privacy, accuracy, and fairness.
-It’s easy to forget this when you’re just coding, so I’m glad the class included it.
+The ethics talk was an important reminder that software affects real people.
+It made me think about responsibility—especially when it comes to privacy, accuracy, and fairness.
+It was good to step back and realize that what we build has a real impact on the world.

 ## Conclusion

-ICS 314 taught me way more than just how to build a website.
-I learned how to plan work, organize a project, write cleaner code, and work with a team in a more professional way.
+ICS 314 taught me much more than how to build a website.
+It taught me how to plan work, organize a project, write cleaner code, and collaborate in a more professional way.
 These are skills I’ll use in future classes, internships, and real software projects.

-Even though the class was challenging, I feel like it gave me a solid foundation for how software engineering actually works.
+Even though the class was challenging, I feel like it gave me a strong foundation for understanding how software engineering actually works.